I am a spaniel owner and fan of this dog breed. I aim to share stories and spread my knowledge about these great dogs.

 Charging the Clicker

 The very first concept of clicker training is referred to as ''charging'' the clicker.
 This is simply your dog recognizing the audible sound of the clicker being associated with a reward.
-Take a handful of treats, approximately 8 to 10, and click then reward the dog.
+Take a handful of treats, approximately 8–10, and click then reward the dog.
 Make sure to reward directly after sounding the clicker.
-Wait for your dog to look in another direction to see if he has the concept of the reward after the click, as some dogs catch on very quickly.
+Wait for your dog to look in another direction to see if he has the concept of the reward after the click, some dogs catch on very quickly.
 You must reward after every single click, that is the deal that you are now working out with your dog.

 Sit and Stay Request

-One of the very first commands your English Cocker will learn is to sit and stay.
-For this, you will start using a technique called "luring" which is coaxing your dog to do a specific action via motion of the treat.
-For a sit request, you will take your dogs chosen treat and simply bring it to the crown of his head, and move it back toward the tail in a straight line.
-It is possible to lure in an up position with a treat in hand too, really it's about whatever works for you and your dog.
+One of the very first commands your dog will learn is to sit and stay.
+For this, you will start using a technique called "luring," which is coaxing your dog to do a specific action via the motion of the treat.
+For a sit request, you will take your dog's chosen treat and simply bring it to the crown of his head, and move it back toward the tail in a straight line.
+It is possible to lure in an up position with a treat in hand too.
+It's really about whatever works for you and your dog.

 Sometimes a dog may have a little trouble, at first, going from a sit to a down position with luring, and another technique is something called "capturing" where you catch your dog as he is doing something naturally, and reward it, such as a laying down for the down command.

 Eventually, you can start to phase out the clicker after your dog is well trained, but do it gradually, and never cold turkey.
 Just randomly take it away little after your dog has it down pat.
 You can also substitute treats at this point, instead of treating every time you gradually introduce some play rewards too, such as giving a ball, chew toy or just some good old fashioned playtime.